Last updated: May 5, 2026

 How are married seniors treated in Texas?

-If both spouses apply, Texas uses the couple income and resource limits for the same MSP.
-If only one spouse applies, Texas policy says HHSC may still count part of the other spouse’s income, so do not leave the spouse off the paperwork.
-Married Texans usually avoid delays by sending both spouses’ financial records the first time.
+If both spouses apply, Texas uses the couple income and resource limits for the same program.
+If only one spouse applies, HHSC may still need financial information for both spouses.

 What if HHSC denies my application or takes too long?